Archer Class and Curran Class Patrol Cruisers

-Perhaps more than any other class, the Archer system patrol ships were responsible for saving the outer colonies of the United Earth (UE) during the perilous early months of the Earth Romulan War.
-These tiny ships were often all that stood between the mighty Romulan war machine and thousands of colonists on the two dozen planets within striking range of the Romulan empire.
+Perhaps more than any other class, the Archer class of system patrol ships were responsible for saving the outer colonies of the United Earth (UE) during the perilous early months of the Earth-Romulan War.
+These tiny ships were often all that stood between the mighty Romulan war machine and thousands of colonists on the planets within striking range of the Romulan Empire.

 Archer was designed in the early 2150s to serve as a semiautonomous intrasystem patrol vessel for protecting colonies and performing police actions against raiders and pirates.
-The United Earth Stellar Navy (UESN), whose strength at that time was still at its extremely low prewar levels, had barely enough ships to patrol the major spacelanes and protect UE core worlds, much less to defend colony worlds at the far reaches of its territory.
-The UE frontiers were simply too vast to be reliably protected by the UESN’s lumbering interstellar cruisers, such as those of the Alexander-class, which could barely make Warp Factor 2.
-To provide for colonial defense, Archer -class ships were to be based singly or in pairs at each border system, where they would operate under nominal local control.
-Unlike larger UESN cruisers, the 62-m-long Archer carried only a small, high pressure 6N-4A fusion reactor, a single Firefly III in-line warp nacelle, and a small supply of deuterium.
-This drive system allowed Archer to respond at moderately high warp speeds (wf 2.7) to trouble within 500 AUs of its base but not to travel to other star systems.
+The UE Stellar Navy (UESN), whose strength at that time was still at its extremely low prewar levels, had barely enough ships to patrol the major space lanes and protect UE core worlds, much less to defend colony worlds at the far reaches of its territory.
+The UE frontiers were simply too vast to be reliably protected by the UESN’s lumbering interstellar cruisers, such as those of the Alexander class, which could barely make wf 2.3.
+To provide for colonial defense, Archer-class ships were to be based singly or in pairs at each border system, where they would operate under nominal local control.
+Unlike larger UESN cruisers, the 62-m-long Archer carried only a small, high pressure 6N-4A fusion reactor, a single Firefly inline warp nacelle, and a small supply of deuterium.
+This drive system allowed Archer to respond at moderately high warp speeds (wf 2.7) to trouble within 500 au of its base but not to travel to other star systems.

-All Archer-class ships were all built at the Monarch R & U Shipyards in orbit around Mars and were transported to their bases four at a time by specially modified Bison cargo ships similar to the later Yorktown-class carriers.
-These small ships could be based in orbit around colony worlds, at asteroids or spacestations, or even at tenders far from any planetary body.
-Archers required little maintenance (a support team of 30 was standard) to be kept in a constant state of readiness and could be launched on a mission with its crew of 20 in as little as 15 minutes.
+All Archer-class ships were all built at the Monarch R&U Shipyards in orbit around Mars and were transported to their bases 4 at a time by specially modified Bison cargo ships similar to the later Yorktown-class carriers.
+These small ships could be based in orbit around colony worlds, at asteroids or space stations, or even at tenders far from any planetary body.
+Archer required little maintenance (a support team of 30 was standard) to be kept in a constant state of readiness and could be launched on a mission with its crew of 20 in as little as 15 minutes.
 Because of their relatively modest drive systems, Archers had more room available for sensor and targeting systems, lasers, and missiles than did interstellar ships of similar displacement.

-After the start of the war in March 2156, Archers did much to blunt Romulan thrusts in the desperate days following the attack on Station Salem One.
-In the first 4 months of the war Archers were credited with the destruction of some 25 Romulan ships, including six half-million-ton CABBAGE-class cruisers.
-In June 2156 two CABBAGEs and three smaller ELBOW-class cruisers attacked the UE colony on Mohannak VI.
-Three Archers (UES Pemberton, PC-60; UES Haar, PC-66; UES Hachez, PC-92) and one San Francisco-class corvette (UES Taipei, CL-73) based there engaged the attackers near the system’s Kuiper belt.
-Four of the Romulan ships were destroyed (including one destroyed in a suicide attack by UES Hachez), and the fifth escaped back across enemy lines.
+Archers did much to blunt Romulan thrusts in the desperate days following the attacks on Yu-lei and Shen-shu.
+In the first 4 months of the war Archers were credited with the destruction of some 25 Romulan ships, including 6 half-million-ton Cabbage-class cruisers.
+In June 2156 2 Cabbage and 3 smaller Elbow-class cruisers attacked the Utopia colony.
+The 4 Archers based there—UES Pemberton (PC-60), UES Haar (PC-66), UES Suri (PC-74), and UES Hachez (PC-92) and 1 San Francisco-class corvette (UES Taipei, CL-73)—engaged the attackers near the system’s Kuiper belt.
+Four of the Romulan ships were destroyed (including 1 destroyed in a suicide attack by UES Hachez), and the fifth escaped back across the frontier.

 With the introduction of shipboard matter/antimatter (M/AM) power systems in 2158, the UESN launched an improved version of Archer, designated the Curran class.
-Although outwardly resembling Archers, Currans, which were also constructed by Monarch R & U, were powered by M/AM fuel cells similar to those carried by the famous Minotaur fighters.
-However, unlike Minotaurs, Currans did not carry a fusion reactor capable of creating and sustaining a warp field for interstellar flight.
+Although outwardly resembling Archer, Curran, which was also constructed by Monarch R&U, was powered by M/AM fuel cells similar to those carried by the famous Minotaur fighters.
+However, unlike Minotaur, Curran did not carry a fusion reactor capable of creating and sustaining a warp field for interstellar flight.
 Minotaurs were usually carried internally at warp speeds by Yorktown-class carriers and released deep within enemy territory.
-After attacking a target within 300 AU of its release point, the Minotaur would rendezvous with the Yorktown and be carried back to UE space.
+After attacking a target within 300 au of its release point, the Minotaur would rendezvous with the Yorktown and be carried back to UE space.
 However, if a Minotaur were unable to rendezvous with the carrier or if the carrier were destroyed, the Minotaur could return to UE space at low warp speeds using its onboard fusion reactor.
 In contrast, Curran’s fusion reactor was used only to power internal systems and the sublight impulse drive; warp drive was powered only by fuel modules.
 Within these replaceable modules, 10 of which were carried by Curran, matter and antimatter were stored, then reacted at narrowly controlled rates.
-However, because Currans were never expected to travel interstellar distances under their own power, a large fusion reactor was unnecessary.
-This weight savings allowed Currans to mount more powerful sensors with which to detect attacking ships and to carry more missiles with greater ranges and speeds and larger warheads with which to destroy them.
-They could also achieve higher peak speeds (wf 4.2) than could Minotaur or Archer for intercepting enemy ships and making attack runs.
+However, because Curran was never expected to cross interstellar distances under its own power, a large fusion reactor was unnecessary.
+This weight savings allowed Curran to mount more powerful sensors with which to detect attacking ships.
+They could also achieve higher peak speeds (wf 4.6) than could Minotaur or Archer for intercepting enemy ships and making attack runs.